 master), and do the initial setup, and leave it:

 virtualenv ~/virtual-envs/anvio-master source ~/virtual-envs/anvio-master/bin/activate python --version # make sure the output starts with `Python 3`. cd $DIR/anvio # don't forget to update the $DIR with the real path pip install -r requirements.txt python setup.py build cp build/lib.*/anvio/*so anvio/ rm -rf anvio.egg-info build dist deactivate

 Then update your activation batch to add necessary environment variables:

-$DIR variable with whatever it shows in your system before running the following lines in your terminal):
+$DIR variable to whichever directory you cloned the codebase on your system before running the following lines in your terminal.

 echo 'export PYTHONPATH=$PYTHONPATH:$DIR/anvio/' >> ~/virtual-envs/anvio-master/bin/activate echo 'export PATH=$PATH:$DIR/anvio/bin:$DIR/anvio/sandbox' >> ~/virtual-envs/anvio-master/bin/activate